syt-honey/electron-localstorage-store/README.md

 <h1><em><samp>electron-localstorage-store</samp></em></h1>

-A React hook for sharing and synchronization of data through `localStorage` in multi-window (Also work well in electron multi-window).
+A React hook for sharing and synchronization of data through `localStorage` in multi-window (Also works well in electron multi-window).

 ## Install